-It is a pleasure to be here with you today.
-The theme of your convention is one that sets the spine to tingling and the brain to stirring.
-The Challenges of Change in the Seventies.
+It is a pleasure to be here with you.
+Today I would like to talk with you about change--the Challenges of Change in the Seventies.

 We all know that men must be challenged to strive mightily and to achieve lofty goals.
 We know that change is the essence of progress, that change requires challenge, and that challenge involves the clash of differing ideas.